-- 84. The major concerns raised during the consultation are i) adequacy and timely payment of compensation, ii) employment opportunity for local population during construction activities, iii) safe and free mobility of locals especially women and children and iv) safety measures to be taken during construction activities.
-Local community response regarding project perception and resettlement related matters is summarized below: - The project will help in the stable supply of electricity in the area. - More income earning opportunities will be available as a result of project implementation. - Compensation for the affected land should be made on the prevailing market rates; - Affected trees should also be compensated according to the current market rates; - Compensation payments to the APs should be made before the start of subproject works; - Local skilled and unskilled labour should be employed at the subproject, where possible: - The lands under the Contractor's use should be rehabilitated by the Contractor after the construction work is completed; - 85.
-The APs concerns and suggestions have been incorporated in the social mitigation and resettlement plan and will be implemented as an integral part of the resettlement activities.
-On the basis of these sessions and meetings, and the provisions of the LARF that is based on ADB SPS 2009, Entitlement Matrix (EM) and compensation packages were prepared for the APs.
+- 66. The major concerns raised during the consultation are i) adequacy and timely payment of compensation, ii) employment opportunity for local population during construction activities, iii) safe and free mobility of locals especially women and children and iv) safety measures to be taken during construction activities.
+Local community response regarding project perception and resettlement related matters is summarized below: - The project will help in the stable supply of electricity in the area. - More income earning opportunities will be available as a result of project implementation. - Compensation for the affected land should be made on the prevailing market rates; - Affected trees should also be compensated according to the current market rates; - Compensation payments to the APs should be made before the start of subproject works; - Local skilled and unskilled labour should be employed at the subproject, where possible; - The lands under the Contractor's use should be rehabilitated by the Contractor after the construction work is completed; - 67.
+The APs concerns and suggestions have been incorporated in the entitlements given in the entitlement matrix of the project, and will be implemented as an integral part of the LARP resettlement activities.